dwyl/phoenix-ecto-encryption-example/README.md

 6. **Verify Password** - check a password against the stored `password_hash` to confirm that the person "logging-in" has the _correct_ password.

+The next 6 sections of the example/tutorial will walk through the creation of (_and testing_) these functions step-by-step.

 > _**Note**: If you have **any questions** on these functions_,
 ***please ask***: <br />